vijinho/moon/README.md

 The script can also be run as a web-service with PHP's in-built webserver for testing the JSON request/responses.

+*NOTE:* Originally this script called the burning soul REST API to get the data, that previous code is on this branch: https://github.com/vijinho/moon/tree/burningsoul

 ## Features

 - Runs on the command-line